fictive-kin/openrecipes/README.md

 That's pretty much it.
 We're not trying to save the world.
 We're just trying to save some recipes.

+## Recipe Bookmarks?

+The recipes in Open Recipes do not include preparation instructions.
+This is why we like to think of Open Recipes as a database of recipe bookmarks.
+We think this database should provide everything you need to *find* a great recipe, but not everything you need to *prepare* a great recipe.
+For preparation instructions, please link to the source.

 ## The Database

 Regular snapshots of the database will be provided as a JSON file.
 The format will mirror the [schema.org Recipe format](http://schema.org/Recipe).
 Here's an example:

 [recipes.json](http://openrecip.es/recipes.json)

-As long as the source of a recipe still exists, preparation instructions will not be provided in the database.
-For preparation instructions, please link to the source.

 ## The Story